Pre-Nursing/Nursing Internships Abroad

-International Medical Aid (IMA) is a not-for-profit organization that provides healthcare volunteer programs for undergraduate students, graduate students, residents, and practitioners in the areas that need it the most: East Africa, South America and the Caribbean.
+International Medical Aid (IMA) is a not-for-profit organization that facilitates nursing internships abroad for undergraduate students, graduate students, residents, and practitioners in the areas that need it the most: East Africa, South America and the Caribbean.
 In providing urgently needed health care assistance to the people in these regions, we help participants gain valuable exposure to disciplines such as medicine, dentistry, nursing, mental health, public health and physical therapy through an ethics-based approach to care.
 Our programs also allow volunteers the opportunity to immerse themselves in the beauty and culture of our exotic destinations through unique adventure programs led by experienced and trusted tour guides.
 Founded on the principles of integrity, respect, commitment, and imagination, IMA provides a safe and mutually beneficial experience where students can make a meaningful contribution to disadvantaged populations throughout the world.

-International Medical Aid (IMA) offers unique nursing electives catered towards each individual’s goals.
+International Medical Aid (IMA) offers unique nursing internships abroad catered towards each individual’s goals.
 Volunteers have the opportunity to work in busy international hospitals, while being mentored by our outstanding staff of dedicated healthcare professionals.
 In most developing countries, hospitals are minimally staffed with nurses.
 Therefore, our nursing volunteers will be able to really connect with patients on an individual level from the onset of the program.
 We collaborate with an extensive network of public and private hospitals to provide rewarding hands-on programs tailored to the specific skill sets and educational background of each volunteer.
 Pre-nursing/nursing volunteers will be able to develop and/or strengthen their clinical skills while making a global difference.
 IMA strives to improve the health of underserved individuals in these regions through mobile medical clinics, public health education programs and first responder training.
 We take a holistc approach to care, collaborating with local leaders to develop ethical and sustainable community-led initiatives that address the root causes of disease and illness.
 Unlike many healthcare volunteer programs, IMA is a not-for-profit organization that reinvests into all of the communities in which we operate.
 While some programs merely transport participants to their hospital placements and offer little oversight or guidance, we provide a structured environment with multiple sources of local and U.S. based support.
 IMA oversees every aspect of our volunteers’ overseas experience, including extensive training on safety and infection control procedure.

 24/7 U.S. and Local Country Support